A Corny Concerto: Plot

-This is the only one of the three cartoons in the "classic" era featuring Bugs and Porky together, in which both were stars, the other two cartoons have one making a cameo in the other's cartoon: Porky Pig's Feat features Bugs in a cameo as another patron locked in the hotel Daffy and Porky stayed at, and the 1964 version of Dumb Patrol (with Bugs and Yosemite Sam) has Porky in a cameo as a World War I soldier.
-Also, in 1938's Porky's Hare Hunt, Porky hunts a prototype Bugs Bunny.

 Reception

 In 1994, A Corny Concerto was voted No. 47 of the 50 Greatest Cartoons of all time by members of the animation field.

 Home media

 The short is available on disc 4 of the Looney Tunes Golden Collection: Volume 2 DVD set and disc 1 of the Looney Tunes Platinum Collection: Volume 3 Blu-ray set and also appears in the documentary Bugs Bunny: Superstar.
 It can also be found on The Golden Age of Looney Tunes Vol. 1 laserdisc, the Looney Tunes Collectors Edition: Musical Masterpieces VHS, and Looney Tunes Spotlight Collection: Volume 2.

-Since most of this cartoon has fallen into public domain (with the exception of the brief quotation of "The Music Goes Round and Round"), it has made frequent appearances on many gray-market VHS and DVD cartoon releases.